 Risaki is another founding member of the club, and she’s really loud mouthed and kinda violent.
 She’s Kai’s older sister, but that wasn’t relayed in the first episode.
 I don’t particularly like her so far.

-We also skew off from this main group to follow a girl named Kanna who is incredibly moved by the drama club’s performance of a play that she quickly joins.
+We skew off from this main group to follow a girl named Kanna who is so incredibly moved by the drama club’s performance of a play that she immediately joins the club.

-The show also does a very good job at starting our story off with smooth pacing.
-The story itself is pretty interesting and I can’t really think of another show to compare it to, so it’s fairly unique in that regard.
+The show does a very good job at starting our story off with smooth pacing.
+The story itself is pretty interesting, and does enough with its story to seem unique.

 The art is nice.
 It’s a toned down shoujo style.
-The girls are cute and stuff like hair and eyes are exaggerated of course, but the eyes aren’t gigantic like they commonly are in shoujo shows.
-They’re at just the right size to be nice and expressive without being distracting.
+The girls are cute, and aspects like hair and eyes are exaggerated of course, but the eyes aren’t gigantic like they commonly are in shoujo shows.
+They’re at just the right size to look nice and expressive without being distracting.
 The overall style of the eyes was also nice and natural.
-The character designs weren’t horribly memorable, but they were nice.
+The character designs weren’t horribly memorable, but they were good.
 The one I remembered most out of all of them was Takashi because his hair is so weird.

 It would be better if the colors weren’t so muted.
 It just melts into a pile of earth toned mush in front of your eyes.